Mark Hill (English footballer)

-Mark Stephen Hill (born 21 January 1961) is an English retired professional football left back, best remembered for his five years in non-league football with Maidstone United.
+Mark Stephen Hill (born 21 January 1961) is an English retired professional footballer, best remembered for his five years as a left back in non-League football with Maidstone United.
 Earlier in his career, he played in the Football League for Brentford.

 Playing career

 Queens Park Rangers

 A left back, Hill began his youth career with Queens Park Rangers and signed a professional contract at the end of the 1978–79 season.
 Despite Rangers' relegation to the Second Division, he failed to make a first team appearance during the 1979–80 season and departed Loftus Road at the end of the campaign.

 Brentford

 Hill joined Third Division club Brentford in July 1980, as one of new manager Fred Callaghan's first signings.
 Aged only 19, Hill held a regular place in the first team during the 1980–81 season and made 42 appearances, scoring three goals.
 He scored on his debut versus Charlton Athletic and scored one goal for and against the Bees in front of the ATV cameras during a 3–2 win at Walsall a fortnight later.
 Hill fell out of favour in the following season and made just 20 appearances before his release in June 1982.
 He made 62 appearances and scored three goals during his two seasons at Griffin Park.